deprecated/toga-test/README.md

-# toga-test
+# Toga test
-Trying out the toga UI library
+Trying out the toga UI library, which claims to be all of python-native, platform-native, multi-platform, plus mobile!
+We will see...